Montreal Protocol

-The Montreal Protocol is an international treaty designed to protect the ozone layer by phasing out the production of numerous substances that are responsible for ozone depletion.
+The Montreal Protocol on Substances That Deplete the Ozone Layer is an international treaty designed to protect the ozone layer by phasing out the production of numerous substances that are responsible for ozone depletion.
 It was agreed on 16 September 1987, and entered into force on 1 January 1989.
-Since then, it has undergone nine revisions, in 1990 (London), 1991 (Nairobi), 1992 (Copenhagen), 1993 (Bangkok), 1995 (Vienna), 1997 (Montreal), 1998 (Australia), 1999 (Beijing) and 2016 (Kigali) As a result of the international agreement, the ozone hole in Antarctica is slowly recovering.
+Since then, it has undergone several amendments and adjustments, with revisions agreed to in 1990 (London), 1992 (Copenhagen), 1995 (Vienna), 1997 (Montreal), 1999 (Beijing), 2007 (Montreal), 2016 (Kigali) and 2018 (Quito).
+As a result of the international agreement, the ozone hole over Antarctica is slowly recovering.
 Climate projections indicate that the ozone layer will return to 1980 levels between 2040 (across much of the world) and 2066 (over Antarctica).
 Due to its widespread adoption and implementation, it has been hailed as an example of successful international co-operation.
-Former UN Secretary-General Kofi Annan stated that "perhaps the single most successful international agreement to date has been the Montreal Protocol".
+Former United Nations (UN) Secretary-General Kofi Annan stated that "perhaps the single most successful international agreement to date has been the Montreal Protocol".
 In comparison, effective burden-sharing and solution proposals mitigating regional conflicts of interest have been among the success factors for the ozone depletion challenge, where global regulation based on the Kyoto Protocol has failed to do so.
-In this case of the ozone depletion challenge, there was global regulation already being installed before a scientific consensus was established.
+In this case of the ozone depletion challenge, there was global regulation already being implemented before a scientific consensus was established.
 Also, overall public opinion was convinced of possible imminent risks.

-The two ozone treaties have been ratified by 198 parties (197 states and the European Union), making them the first universally ratified treaties in United Nations history.
+The ozone treaty has been ratified by 198 parties (197 states and the European Union), making it the first universally ratified treaty in United Nations history.

-These truly universal treaties have also been remarkable in the expedience of the policy-making process at the global scale, where only 14 years lapsed between a basic scientific research discovery (1973) and the international agreement signed (1985 and 1987).
+With the agreement in 2016 of the Kigali Amendment that phases down production and consumption of hydrofluorocarbons (HFCs), the Montreal Protocol became both an ozone and a climate treaty because HFCs are powerful greenhouse gases.
+This truly universal treaty has also been remarkable in the expedience of the policy-making process at the global scale, where only 14 years lapsed between a basic scientific research discovery (1973) and the international agreement signed (1985 and 1987).

 Terms and purposes

-The treaty is structured around several groups of halogenated hydrocarbons that deplete stratospheric ozone.
-All of the ozone depleting substances controlled by the Montreal Protocol contain either chlorine or bromine (substances containing only fluorine do not harm the ozone layer).
-Some ozone-depleting substances (ODSs) are not yet controlled by the Montreal Protocol, including nitrous oxide (N2O) For a table of ozone-depleting substances controlled by the Montreal Protocol see:
+The treaty is structured around several groups of halogenated hydrocarbons that lead to the catalytic destruction of stratospheric ozone.
+All of the ozone depleting substances controlled by the Montreal Protocol contain either chlorine or bromine (substances containing only fluorine do not harm the ozone layer, although they can be strong greenhouse gases).
+Some ozone-depleting substances (ODSs) are not yet controlled by the Montreal Protocol, including nitrous oxide (N2O).
+For a table of ozone-depleting substances controlled by the Montreal Protocol see:

 For each group of ODSs, the treaty provides a timetable on which the production of those substances must be reduced and eventually eliminated.
-This includes a 10-year phase-out for developing countries identified in Article 5 of the treaty.
+This includes a 10-year phase-out for developing countries (also referred to as Article 5 Parties) as identified in Article 5 of the treaty.
+Developed countries in the context of Article 5 are referred to as non-Article 5 Parties.